“A remote, romantic and rocky retreat in the stunning Matarrana mountains: think lovers' den, hiking hideaway, or secluded house party for 10-20”

 - Walk out from the house to the top of a jagged limestone peak for a breathtaking panorama of the surrounding sierra, or pit yourself against the stunning traverse of Els Ports

-- Hike and bike through a gorge, kayak in turquoise lakes, swim in the El Salt waterfall, fish in the mighty Ebro or in mountain streams, ride through the wilderness on horseback; this place is pure outdoor heaven, and all activities can be arranged for you
+- Hike and bike through a gorge, kayak in turquoise lakes, swim in the El Salt waterfall, take a dip in the hot springs at La Fontcalda, fish in the mighty Ebro or in mountain streams, ride through the wilderness on horseback; this place is pure outdoor heaven, and all activities can be arranged for you

 - Hunker down in the cinema room, which features a state-of-the-art, high definition projector with wraparound sound, and a DVD library